We Will Win as Dems Seek to Impeach Me Over Nothing, Trump Says

 This followed the first public hearing by the House Judiciary Committee, during which the three constitutional law experts picked by Democrats described Trump’s actions in the Ukraine scandal as an impeachable offence.

+Witness Michael Gerhardt, a law professor with the University of North Carolina, claimed, in turn, that “if Congress fails to impeach here, then the impeachment process has lost all meaning and, along with that, our constitution’s carefully crafted safeguards against the establishment of a king on American soil”.

-The Republican witness made the case that the Democrats were rushing ahead with their charges and that they failed to provide evidence of Trump's wrongdoing.
+The Republican witness, for his part, made the case that the Democrats were rushing ahead with their charges and that they failed to provide evidence of Trump's wrongdoing.

 All comments